chiphuyen/python-is-cool/README.md

 ==> {'learning_rate': 0.0003, 'num_layers': 3, 'hidden_size': 100, 'self': <__main__.Model1 object at 0x1069b1470>}
 ```

-All attributes of an object is stored in its `__dict__`.
+All attributes of an object are stored in its `__dict__`.
 ```python
 print(model1.__dict__)

 ==> {'hidden_size': 100, 'num_layers': 3, 'learning_rate': 0.0003}
 ```

-Note that manually assigning each of the argument to an attribute can be quite tiring when the list of the arguments is large.
+Note that manually assigning each of the arguments to an attribute can be quite tiring when the list of the arguments is large.
 To avoid this, we can directly assign the list of arguments to the object's `__dict__`.

 ```python
 class Model2: